Filling Knot Holes With Polyurethane

 If you’ve chosen the DIY solution of sawdust and poly, a little stain for the sawdust will help blend the filler in with the color of the stain you’ve chosen for your project.
 Again, this will give a more professional look, although some will argue that choosing a piece of wood with a knot hole in it might not make a good impression.

-Here’s a good video that demonstrates how to fill knot holes with an epoxy.
+Here’s a good video that demonstrates how to fill knot holes with epoxy.
 It’s worth watching, and the process is not complicated.

-We did find one solution for filling knot holes in our research for this piece that was unusual and worth passing on to you.
 One woodworker poured glue into the knot hole and then jammed toothpicks into the hole until it was full.
 He waited until the glue was dried and cured, cut off the tops of the toothpicks, and used his orbital sander to smooth it all off.

 That’s one way, we suppose, to fill a hole.
 We’d probably stay with colored epoxy for our knot holes, but for every woodworker, there are at least 3 solutions to everything, maybe more.